Unit Conversions, Area, Volume, and Detention-Time Setup

 • Using inches in a formula that expects feet.
 A 12-inch pipe has a 1-ft diameter.

-• Forgetting that D^2 means the diameter conversion is squared too.
+• Forgetting that D^2 squares the converted diameter, so the conversion error is squared too.

-• Reporting cubic feet when the answer asks for gallons.
+• Reporting cubic feet when the question asks for gallons (off by 7.48).

 • Dividing by 60 in the wrong direction when changing hours to minutes.